Woman says someone followed her using Apple AirTag in Philadelphia

 "When I woke up, I noticed there was a notification on my phone that was like, there's an unknown device with you, the owner can see your location," she said.

-Chandler said she was able to see exactly where the AirTag tracked her on a map that was sent to her phone.
+Chandler said she was able to see exactly where the AirTag tracked her on a map.

 She said it appeared the tracker fell off wherever it was placed and lost her location before she arrived home.